FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: FPT Microarchitecture

 The drawback of the FFT-unrolled architecture is that it is more complex than the dotproduct-unrolled one.
 First, multiply-add operations must be replaced by MACs, since polynomial coefficients that must be added are now spaced temporally over different clock cycles.
 Second, the inverse FFT can only start processing once a full MAC has been completed, requiring a Parallel-In Serial-Out (PISO) block that double-buffers the MAC output and matches throughputs.
 Third and most importantly, FFT blocks can be challenging to unroll and implement for arbitrary throughputs, and supporting two FFT blocks with differing throughputs requires non-negligible extra engineering effort.

-The main advantage of the more unconventional FFT-unrolled architecture is that it features fewer FFT kernels that can therefore utilize higher streaming widths.
+The main advantage of the relatively unconventional FFT-unrolled architecture is that it features fewer FFT kernels, which feature higher streaming widths.
 As we will detail in the next section, this favors the general (and often-neglected) trend of pipelined FFTs, which typically feature significantly higher TP/A as the streaming width increases.
 At the most extreme end, a fully parallel FFT is a circuit with only constant multiplications and fixed routing paths, featuring up to 300\% more throughput per DSP or per LUT on our target FPGA (\cref{fig:sgen-synth2}).
 FPT alleviates the extra engineering effort and extra complexity of the FFT-unrolled architecture, by extending and optimizing an existing FFT generator tool to support negacylic FFTs.